Eva Dugan: Crime

-The police discovered Dugan had a father in California and a daughter in White Plains, New York State.
+The police discovered Dugan had a father in California and a daughter in White Plains, New York.
 Though Dugan refused to give information about the identity of either of her children, police only found her daughter, leaving the identity of her son a secret.
-She had been married five times, and all of her husbands had disappeared.
+She had been married five times.
+One of them had left her for another woman, while the other four had mysteriously disappeared.
 She sold the Dodge coupe for $600 in Kansas City, Missouri.
 She was arrested in White Plains when a postal clerk, alerted by the police, intercepted a postcard to her from her father in California.
 She was extradited to Arizona to face automobile theft charges.
-Convicted, she was imprisoned.
+She was found guilty and sentenced to nine months in prison.

 Trial

 Nine months later in October of the same year, a camper found Mathis's decomposed remains on his ranch.
 Dugan was tried for murder in a short trial based mostly on circumstantial evidence.
 During her testimony, Dugan said that Mathis believed that she had poisoned his breakfast food, but she claimed that he ate rotten meat in the form of a rabbit that had boils on it.
 Dugan also admitted that she had sex with Mathis on a weekly basis and performed prostitution at the ranch.
 According to her, if Mathis "saw any of the men on the street [in Tucson] that he thought was all right he would call them off and tell them to come on out to the house."
 She would perform sex acts for three dollars and give Mathis fifty cents from each transaction.

 Dugan claimed that "Jack", a teenage boy who had come to the ranch for work, had accidentally killed Mathis with a retaliatory punch after Mathis beat him for refusing to milk a cow.
 According to her, Jack came to the house to tell her what he had done, and she and Jack both attempted to revive Mathis with mouth-to-mouth resuscitation after removing his false teeth.
 When that failed to revive him, they loaded the body into the coupe, and Jack drove it out alone to dump it and came back at five o'clock in the morning.

 The prosecution proved to the jury's satisfaction that Dugan had murdered Mathis with an axe.
 After her conviction, in her final statement, she told the jurors, "Well, I'll die with my boots on, an' in full health.
 An' that's more'n most of you old coots'll be able to boast on."
 She remained defiant to the end.